Best Website Builder

 Our work is supported by affiliate commissions.
 Learn More

-If you read my review of Squarespace, you’ll know it’s my most recommended website builder— I think it’s the best overall.
+If you read my review of Squarespace or the best website builders roundup, you’ll know it’s my most recommended website builder— I think it’s the best overall.

 But is it worth the money?
 Is it expensive compared to competitors like GoDaddy and Wix?
 What about compared to WordPress?